vyrjana/pyimpspec/docs/source/guide_kramers_kronig.rst

    figure.tight_layout()

-The second approach is to add a parallel resistance of a suitable magnitude to the impedance data and to perform the Kramers-Kronig tests on the resulting impedance data.
+The second approach is to add a parallel resistance of a suitable magnitude to the impedance data and to perform the KK tests on the resulting impedance data.

 .. plot::